PhyStat/Website/docs/index.md

 ## Upcoming and Past Events:

 **The PHYSTAT EVENTS Indico Page is [here](https://indico.cern.ch/category/10790/)**, where we organize since end of 2021 all workshops and seminars.
-For the full list containing also previous events please take a look at the [Seminars](https://phystat.github.io/Website/seminars/#phystat-seminars) and [Workshops](https://phystat.github.io/Website/workshops/#phystat-workshops) pages.
+For the full list containing also previous events please take a look at the [Seminars](https://phystat.github.io/Website/seminars/#phystat-seminars) and [Workshops and Schools](https://phystat.github.io/Website/workshops/#phystat-workshops) pages.

 Please take note that you can [subscribe here](https://e-groups.cern.ch/e-groups/EgroupsSubscription.do?egroupName=phystat-events) to our PHYSTAT Event news email list
 (this requires a CERN computing account, if you don't have one you can easily register for a CERN lightweight at [this webpage](https://account.cern.ch/account/Externals/RegisterAccount.aspx))